 Case Study: College In Cheltenham

-Dawsongroup temporary kitchens were contacted by a local event catering company as they undertook a project for a Cheltenham-based client within the education sector.
+Dawsongroup kitchens were contacted by a local event catering company as they undertook a project for a Cheltenham-based client within the education sector.
 The client was due to undergo refurbishment works on their existing kitchens and required a temporary catering complex solution to allow for continuous operation while the project was underway.

 Contact was made initially with a local supplier, however, the client found that their quotation was too cost-prohibitive so approached Dawsongroup for an alternative.
 Sales Manager, Tom Dawson, compiled a quote for the following units: